RostiMelk/one.com-deployer/README.md

 4. Create an empty file in the folder called authorized_keys: `$ touch authorized_keys`.
 5. In the authorized_keys file, you want to add your SSH public key that you generated before.
 You can do this using nano: `$ nano authorized_keys`.
 6. Paste in your key.
-7. To exit nano, type Ctrl + X .
+7. To exit nano, click Ctrl + X .
 If you ask nano to exit from a modified file, it will ask you if you want to save it.
 Press Y to save the file.
 8. You can not safely exit SSH by typing: `$ exit`.